dibyendumajumdar/simpledbm/simpledbm-rss/docs/database-api.rst

     db.shutdown();
   }

-Some points to bear in mind when starting SimpleDBM server instances:
+Some points to bear in mind when starting SimpleDBM databases:

 1. Make sure that you invoke ``shutdown()`` eventually to ensure proper shutdown of the database.
 2. Database startup/shutdown is relatively expensive, so do it only once during the life-cycle of your application.
-3. A Database object can be used only once - after calling ``shutdown()``, it is an error to do any operation with the server object.
+3. A Database object can be used only once - after calling ``shutdown()``, it is an error to do any operation with the database object.

 Managing log messages